 Maybe you are a beginner just starting or you have been wanting to play this amazing instrument for quite some time and finally, now you are ready to buy an accordion.
-You’d like to know how long it takes to learn to play the accordion but, as you can imagine, there’s no formula to guess the correct answer for such a question.
-I can give you some timelines based on my experience:
+You’d like to know how long it takes to learn to play the accordion, but as you can imagine, there’s no formula to guess the correct answer to such a question.
+Based on my experience, I can give you some timelines:

 |Skill levels||Time needed|